leesjensen/240notes/README.md

 1. Transposition Distance: A string s has a transposition distance 1 from another string t if and only if t is equal to s with two adjacent characters transposed.
 The only strings that are a transposition Distance of 1 from “house” are “ohuse”, “huose”, “hosue” and “houes”.
 Note that if a string s has a transposition distance of 1 from another string t then |s| = |t|.
 Also, there are exactly |t| - 1 strings that are a transposition distance of 1 from t.
 The dictionary may contain 0 to n of the strings one transposition distance from t.
 1. Alteration Distance: A string s has an alteration distance 1 from another string t if and only if t is equal to s with exactly one character in s replaced by a lowercase letter that is not equal to the original letter.
 The only strings that are an alternation distance of 1 from “top” are “aop”, “bop”, …, “zop”, “tap”, “tbp”, …, “tzp”, “toa”, “tob”, …, and “toz”.
 Note that if a string s has an alteration distance of 1 from another string t then |s| = |t|.
 Also, there are exactly 25\* |t| strings that are an alteration distance of 1 from t.
 The dictionary may contain 0 to n of the strings one alteration distance from t.
 1. Insertion Distance: A string s has an insertion distance 1 from another string t if and only if t has a deletion distance of 1 from s.
 The only strings that are an insertion distance of 1 from “ask” are “aask”, “bask”, “cask”, … “zask”, “aask”, “absk”, “acsk”, … “azsk”, “asak”, “asbk”, “asck”, … “aszk”, “aska”, “askb”, “askc”, … “askz”.
 Note that if a string s has an insertion distance of 1 from another string t then |s| = |t|+1.
 Also, there are exactly 26\* (|t| + 1) strings that are an insertion distance of 1 from t.
 The dictionary may contain 0 to n of the strings one insertion distance from t.

+## Results

+1. I implemented this three times.
+Once to figure it out.
+A second time to see if I could do it again.
+This time I took careful notes (above).
+A third time to time myself.
+Each time I created a totally different solution.
+1. On the third time, without using my notes, I was able to complete this in 1:45 minutes.
+1. I find this very nerve racking.
+It forces me to go as fast as possible without thinking if the architecture is good.
+1. The tests are vital.
+Just let them guide your efforts.
+1. The basic outline is:
+   1. Create an empty project and copy in the interfaces, tests, jars, and test files.
+   1. Implement main, and the stubbed classes.
+Set up the project to reference the jars.
+   1. Implement reading spell checker file and simply returning the given word.
+   1. Run the trie tests
+   1. Implement Trie and Node find and add ability.
+   1. Implement toString
+   1. Implement hashCode and equals
+   1. Run Spell tests
+   1. Implement a class to track the candidate words, the generated words, the best current match, and to generate candidates using insertion, deletion, alteration, and transposition.
+   1. Use the class for edit distance one, with the input word as the candidate.
+   1. Use the class for edit distance two, with edit distance one's generated words and the candidates.